glotzerlab/signac-docs/docs/source/tutorial.rst

 .. tip::

-    Especially very simple condition functions can be conveniently defined inline as `lambda expression`_: ``@FlowProject.post(lambda job: job.isfile("volume.txt"))``.
+    Simple conditions can be conveniently defined inline as `lambda expressions`_: ``@FlowProject.post(lambda job: job.isfile("volume.txt"))``.

 .. _lambda expression: https://docs.python.org/3/reference/expressions.html#lambda

-We can check that we implemented the condition correctly, by executing ``$ python project.py run`` again, which should now return without any message, because all operations have already been completed.
+We can check that we implemented the condition correctly by executing ``$ python project.py run`` again.
+This should now return without any message because all operations have already been completed.

 .. note::

     To simply, execute a specific operation from the command line ignoring all logic, use the ``exec`` command, *e.g.*: ``$ python project.py exec compute_volume``.
+    This command (as well as the run command) also accepts jobs as arguments, so you can specify that you only want to run operations for a specific set of jobs.

 Extending the workflow
 ----------------------

 So far we learned how to define and implement *data space operations* and how to define simple post conditions to control the execution of said operations.
-In the next step, we will learn how to integrate multiple operations into cohesive workflow.
+In the next step, we will learn how to integrate multiple operations into a cohesive workflow.

 First, let's verify that the volume has actually been computed for all jobs.
 For this we transform the ``volume_computed()`` function into a *label function* by decorating it with the :py:meth:`~flow.FlowProject.label` decorator: